-It is the goal of the District to achieve and maintain an unassigned fund balance in the general fund at fiscal year-end of not less than 10% of general revenues.
+It is the goal of the District to achieve and maintain an unassigned fund balance in the general fund at fiscal year-end of not less than 15% of total revenues.
 If the unassigned fund balance at fiscal year-end falls below the goal, the District shall develop a restoration plan to achieve and maintain the minimum fund balance.